‘U.S. News’ ranks UC co-op among nation’s Top 5

 “Even before the pandemic, we recognized and anticipated that work needs would increasingly rely on virtual or hybrid semi-virtual environments,” Escoe says.
 “That foresight is allowing us to quickly expand capacity on a foundation that already existed.
 And we expect that progression will continue even after current events pass.”

 Even as the university confirms continuing record enrollment, it’s important to highlight important trends within that history-making number.
-Importantly, retention is high (at 88%) while campus is also more diverse than ever.
+Importantly, retention is high (at 88%) while campus is also more varied than ever.
 Nearly one in four first-year students this year are minorities, and the total number of minority students who call themselves Bearcats rose to just over 23%.

-That diversity complements UC’s co-op and internship program, as recruiting employers see a diverse workforce as a cultural and competitive necessity.
+That complements UC’s co-op and internship program, as recruiting employers see a varied workforce as a cultural and competitive necessity.
 And overall, UC’s focus on its Bearcat Promise (that all students will graduate with a diploma in one hand and a career plan in the other) provides students a guided path to and a competitive advantage at graduation.

 Become a Bearcat: Experience the Excellence